Kinetic and internal energy transfer in implicit large eddy simulations of forced compressible turbulence: Conclusions

 For the comparison of the kinetic and internal energy budgets, cumulative quantities are better suited than the transfer functions.
 Cross-scale fluxes quantify the total amount of energy that is passed from all shells below a given wavenumber into shells above that wavenumber (we do not consider the question of interaction locality of energy transfer here).
 Our analysis shows that the cross-scale flux is always dominated by kinetic energy.
 This is of course expected in the weakly compressible case, where density fluctuations contribute only little to the energy transfer between different shells.
 Since the gas is nearly isothermal, changes in $q$ do not play a significant role.
 The flux of internal energy becomes more important at transonic Mach numbers, but decreases relative to the kinetic energy flux toward higher Mach numbers.
 This is simply a consequence of the large fluctuation of the velocity compared to the speed of sound.
 Moreover, the small transfers between the kinetic and internal energy reservoirs, which are related to pressure dilatation, support the theoretical reasoning in \cite{Aluie2011}.
 As a consequence, it appears that the kinetic energy cascade becomes asymptotically invariant in the limit of high Mach numbers.

-We also find a strong sensitivity on the composition of the forcing for supersonic turbulence.
+We also find a strong sensitivity of the energy transfers on the composition of the forcing for supersonic turbulence similar to the previously reported sensitivity of density PDFs or energy spectra \citep{Federrath2010}.
 Particularly the advective component of the kinetic energy flux turns out to be nearly constant for intermediate wavenumbers if the compressive fraction of the force field is sufficiently large.
 At lower Mach numbers, roughly constant kinetic energy flux is only found for mostly solenoidal forcing.
-Together with the compressive component of the kinetic energy flux and the internal energy flux, the behaviour is less clear, but in the light of the asymptotic behaviour of the cascade our results indicate that there is a preferred mixture of solenoidal and compressive forcing depending on the Mach number.
+Together with the compressive component of the kinetic energy flux and the internal energy flux, the behaviour is less clear.
+A simple statistical argument suggests a ratio of two to one for the power of solenoidal and compressive large-scale modes (corresponding to $\zeta=1/2$; see \citep{Federrath2010}) in the strongly compressible regime.
+Although our results indicate that there is a preferred mixture of solenoidal and compressive forcing, it appears that the ratio changes depending on the Mach number.
+This is probably a consequence of the increasingly strong coupling of solenoidal and compressive modes.
+To disentangle the coupling and its effect on the inertial range, further separation of the transfers into divergence-free and rotation-free modes is required.